Heat pump dryer or condenser dryer?

 Condenser dryer: high (laundry wears faster)

 Due to the high drying temperature of a condenser dryer, you have a greater chance of your laundry shrinking or wearing.
 Unlike a heat pump dryer, which works with a heat pump and a coolant, a condenser dryer uses a heat element to dry laundry.
-As the element is getting warmer, the dry air reaches a high temperature.
+As the element gets warmer, the dry air reaches a high temperature.
 Your laundry won't last as long with a condenser dryer as with a heat pump dryer.

 Cycle duration